 MID-RANGE – Saka Boutique Hotel

-Featuring an outdoor swimming pool, garden and views of pool, Saka Boutique Hotel is set in Nusa Penida, 400 m from Toyapakeh Beach.
-Among the facilities of this property are a restaurant, a 24-hour front desk and room service, along with free WiFi throughout the property.
+Featuring an outdoor swimming pool, garden, and views of the pool, Saka Boutique Hotel is set in Nusa Penida, 400 m from Toyapakeh Beach.
+Among the facilities of this property are a restaurant, a 24-hour front desk, and room service, along with free WiFi throughout the property.

 BUDGET – Happy Penida Hostel

 Situated in Nusa Penida, within 300 m of Toyapakeh Beach and 650 m of Nusapenida White Sand Beach, Happy Penida Hostel features accommodation with a garden and free WiFi throughout the property.

 If you prefer to stay close to the beach Crystal Bay is the perfect choice for you.
 This beautiful white sandy beach with its crystal clear water is definitely a winner for beach lovers!